In pursuit of a more perfect union, let me live with my best friends.

 But what if frustrating reform movements is a feature and not a bug of the Constitution?

 Besides frustrating attempts at constitutional amendment, the high bar for constitutional amendment has created immense pressure on the Supreme Court to interpret the Constitution in a new way.
-An effective strategy has been arguing to the Supreme Court that an intepretation of the issue in controversy is already reflected in the Constitution.
+An effective strategy has been arguing to the Supreme Court that an intepretation of the issue in controversy is already reflected in that document.
 To the consternation of textualists and originalists, such as Justices Clarence Thomas and the late Antonin Scalia, proposals for new rights or legal doctrines are formulated by legal advocates as already existing in the Constitution.
 Justice William Douglass, in 1965, found constitutional protection emitting from “penumbras” of other constitutional provisions—specific rights interpolated from more general ones—within the Bill of Rights, even though no “zone of privacy” is mentioned in the Constitution, let alone the right of married couples to use contraception (Griswold v.
 Connecticut).
 Justice Antonin Scalia treated such far-reaching reinterpretation with disdain.
 He implored activist litigants to seek their remedy through legislation or constitutional amendment.
 “You think there ought to be a right to abortion?
 No problem.
 The Constitution says nothing about it.
 Create it the way most rights are created in a democratic society.
 Pass a law.
 And that law, unlike a Constitutional right to abortion created by a court, can compromise”.

-Scalia’s advice to seek a constitutional amendment as a legal remedy—distinct from asking the Supreme Court to “reinterpret”, e.g. read rights into existence-seeks to preserve a strictly literal and textual approach to interpreting the constitution, especially the interpretation that held at the time of adoption.
+Scalia’s advice to seek a constitutional amendment as a legal remedy—distinct from asking the Supreme Court to “reinterpret”, e.g. legislate, e.g. read rights into existence-seeks to preserve a strictly literal and textual approach to interpreting the constitution, especially the interpretation that held at the time of adoption.
 There are problems with originalism and are beyond my scope here, but there is inordinate benefit to a fixed, predictable legal system based on precedent and judicial restraint, leaving legislation and constitutional amendment wholly up to the elected branches of government (or the people themselves).
 Yet Scalia himself agrees that our amendment process, as it currently exists in Article V, is too restrictive.
 On a panel, alongside Justice Ruth Bader Ginsburg, Scalia was asked if he would change the Constitution in any way.
 He had only one suggestion (YouTube link at time): “[I]f there were a targeted amendment that were adopted by the states, I think the only provision I would amend is the Amendment Provision.”
 He reasoned that in order to block an amendment’s incorporation to the Constitution, a bare majority of the people within the thirteen least populous states could impede a proposal from achieving the requisite three-fourths of states necessary for ratification.
 That comes to about 2.2% of the population.
-“It ought to be hard, but it shouldn’t be that hard.”
+“It ought to be hard, but it shouldn’t be that hard,” he said.